erewok/flask-opinions/README.md

 This application represents a collection of best practices and opinions cultivated over 5 years of working with Flask.

+Note: this project was built with Python 3.7 (and it liberally uses F-strings).

 This project includes the following features:

 - Configuration management from environment variables and secret files using the [ecological](https://github.com/jmcs/ecological) package.